hershellayton95/typescript/README.txt

-Complete the class
+Create a child class

-Complete the class in exercise-1-complete-the-class-start.ts.
+Create a child class in exercise-2-create-a-child-class-start.ts.